CSCI-2349-F23/ps2/README.md

 As before, you will be taking a video of your screen as you type the commands.
 Practice a few times until you feel comfortable, then take your video.
 You will also submit your command history from the recording session.
 Finally, you'll provide written answers to some questions.
 More details are provided below.

+*Note: It's a good idea to copy and paste the URLs!
+You may not copy and paste anthing else in your video.*

 #### Exercise A
 1. Create a directory called `ps2`
 2. Move into that directory.